jlfaucher/executor/sandbox/jlf/docs/NamedArguments/NamedArguments-Spec.md

 ---------------------

 The information directory contains:
-NAMEDARGUMENTS: a directory of the function named arguments
+NAMEDARGUMENTS: a directory of the function's named arguments

 -----------------------